 - You will be asked for a payment method.
 Using a U.S. based credit card shouldn’t matter.

 - You are billed the € 189.99 (about $210) for the entire season when the 1-week free trial ends.
-However, if you cancel before the trial ends you will not be billed.
+Therefore, if you decide to cancel, make sure you do it before the trial ends and you will not be billed.
 It’s easy to cancel from your account settings.

 Other Ways to Watch the NFL Online